cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-tdid.md

 - the owner of the TName
 - the delegator of the owner
 - addresses approved by the owner
-  The Terminus DID contract adds two addresses that have transfer priviledge:
+  The Olares DID contract adds two addresses that have transfer priviledge:
 - `operator` of the contract
 - the owner of the parent TName

 ### Roles of the Contract

-The Terminus DID contract has an owner for upgrading itself.
+The Olares DID contract has an owner for upgrading itself.
 It also has a superuser, i.e. the `operator`, to facilitate configuration.
 Every TName has its owner.
 Here we introduce the priviledge of the owner of the contract and other roles will come later when we introduce the detailed functions.
 The priviledges of the contract owner include:

 - setting the operator address